batiste/sprite.js/README.rst

     Sprite(src)
     Sprite.rotate(radiant)
     Sprite.scale(x, y)   // if y is not defined, y take the same value as x Sprite.move(x, y)
     Sprite.offset(x, y)
+    Sprite.size(w, h)    // set the width and height of the visible sprite

 At the end, you must call the visual update to see any real change::